EdwardNgo/rabbitmq-proj/README.md

 ### TODO

-We want to store the .env in some kind of format so I will leave it with a local config -> TBD
+We want to store the .env in some kind of format so I will leave it with a local config -> I choose .env